fluid-project/infusion-docs/src/documents/tutorial-PreferencesFramework/PrefsFramework.md

 In our example, the auto-pilot preference configuration includes two things:
 1. the type of the preference, and
-2. information about the panel.
+2. information about the Panel.

 The value of the `type` property is the name of the preference as defined in the Primary Schema.

-The value of the `panel` property is a JavaScript object containing configuration information for the panel.
+The value of the `panel` property is a JavaScript object containing configuration information for the Panel.
 Let’s look at each of the properties:
 <dl>
 <dt>`type`</dt>
-<dd>This is the name of the panel that was defined in the call to `fluid.defaults()` above.</dd>
+<dd>This is the name of the Panel that was defined in the call to `fluid.defaults()` above.</dd>
 <dt>`container`</dt>
-<dd>This is a CSS-based selector referencing the panel’s placeholder element in the main HTML
+<dd>This is a CSS-based selector referencing the Panel’s placeholder element in the main HTML
 template – the one referenced by the `template` property above.</dd>
 <dt>`template`</dt>
-<dd>This is the path and filename of the HTML template for this panel.
+<dd>This is the path and filename of the HTML template for this Panel.
 Note, in this example, how the `templatePrefix` term is being used.</dd>
 </dl>

 #### Instantiation ####
 The last thing in the `js/minEditor.js` file is a call to the Preferences Framework function `fluid.prefs.create()`.
-This function actually creates the preference editor.
+This function actually creates the Preference Editor.
 It accepts two arguments:
-1. a CSS selector indicating the container element for the preference editor, and
+1. a CSS selector indicating the container element for the Preference Editor, and
-2. a JavaScript object containing configuration information for the preference editor.
+2. a JavaScript object containing configuration information for the Preference Editor.

 ```javascript
 minEditor.init = function (container) {